 BEST BARS IN VILNIUS – NIGHTLIFE IN VILNIUS

 If you want a taste of nightlife in Vilnius, I have a few suggestions for you to try.
-From regular sports bar where you can relax and watch some sports or meet locals to all-night party clubs for dancing and go crazy.
+From a regular sports bar where you can relax and watch some sports or meet locals to all-night party clubs for dancing and go crazy.

 For those who prefer a quiet evening but still have fun and learn about Vilnius nightlife and try out some local beers and ciders, BIX baras is the place for you.
 A lot of local people hang out here and play pool/billiard or do Karaoke in the weekdays.

 - Address: Etmonų g.
 6, Vilnius 01129, Lithuania

 - Opening Hours: 11AM – 12AM (S, M ,T), 11AM – 2AM (W, T) 11AM – 5AM (F, S)

 If you miss some classic bar food that serves local beers and ciders while watching sports, you probably should try Hooters.
 They are quite affordable compared to Hooters in Colombia although the service time can be slower.

 - Address: Vilniaus g.
 16, Vilnius 01402, Lithuania

 - Opening Hours: 4PM – 11PM (S, M, T, W) 4PM – 12MN (T), 4PM- 2AM (F, S)